 Going through the Design Cycle, it took some time

 The total process took about 5 years.
 I got the idea in 2012, during a holiday when I was thinking what to do with another game concept that was not going anywhere.
 Somewhere in 2013 I made my pitch to the the publisher.
-I pitched quite a rough version and I got a bit lucky they were looking for a bluffing game, because it was clear some work still needed to be done.
-In the next years I went through many iterations, while several major live events also happened.
+I pitched quite a rough version and I got a bit lucky they were looking for a bluffing game, because it was clear it still needed a lot of work.
+In the next years it went through many iterations, while several major live events also happened.
 These days I try to have a prototype be more finished before pitching it and our test group knows better when a prototype is ready for pitching.

 Playtesting was done with a lot of different players, including panel testing by the publisher itself (where I was not present).
 I also did a lot of ‘goldfishing’: a term from Magic: the Gathering players where they take a constructed deck and see how it performs without a real opponent or opposition (“play against a goldfish”).
 I used this to get a feel for the types of hands players would get and to determine how much players would need to bluf on average.
 I simulated hundreds of plays while watching movies and tv series.
 The goal was to have players bluff roughly 50% of the time.
 While it is cool to have some variability, turns in which noone bluffs or everyone does, should be rare.
 In early versions having such extremes often was an indication that the balance of missions and the mafia cards was not correct.
 Whenever I made some card changes, I would –again– do some more manual simulation.
 Maybe a computer program could have done this as well.
 However, doing it manually gave me a lot of insights on what kind of sets of cards players get and whether those are offering interesting choices.

-In the end I added players cards to use for pointing to a player they suspect.
-For a long time you just used your hand to point at someone.
+In the end I added cards players can to use to indicate which player they suspect.
+For a long time players just used their hands to point at someone.
 This felt tedious, as you need both hands when you are having drinks and holding cards.
 Plus it required that you kept your hand up until all the accusations are resolved.
 Another player card was added to indicate whether you are bluffing or playing (seemingly) honestly.
 And the icons on those are used on the special mafia cards, so effects could become textless.
 An added bonus of these accusation cards is that a group can freely choose to point accurately or just throw their card in front of another player to suspect them.
-There is one event card that let’s players suspect an extra player, in this case it is for only 1 round and sudden mayhem is quite worth it.
+However, there is one event card that lets players suspect an additional player.
+But it is for 1 round only and the mayhem is quite worth it.

-At the beginning of 2017 I felt I could not improve anything to the game and said so to the publisher, inviting them to say so if they saw otherwise.
+At the beginning of 2017 I felt I could not improve the game any further and said so to the publisher, inviting them to say so if they felt otherwise.
 999 Games agreed and suddenly it was time to arrange a contract.
 They found an artist team and started up the production process.
 I got shared the art concepts, box design and helped out with checking the printing files.

 At the end things moved fast.
 If you work with a relative bigger publisher they schedule a time line, reserve a moment for printing and that sets deadlines!
 Be ready to act fast.
 I had half a day to review the final rules version.
 Luckily they knew what they were doing.

-The publisher had a brainstorm and came up with some nice Italian inspired names for the character.
-And the characters are reused in a fine way (combining characters on a card when it offers multiple skills, adding a moustache).
-I did hear the critique that different cards with the same skill but different amount of start now have the same title.
+The publisher had a brainstorm and came up with some nice Italian inspired names for the characters.
+And the characters are reused in a decent way (combining characters on a card when it offers multiple skills, adding a moustache).
+I did hear the critique that the game now has cards with identical names and skills but different amount of stars now all have the same title.
 Technically it does make no sense, but no-one seems really bothered by this.

-The title changed at the very last minute.
+The name of the game changed at the very last minute.
 From the start of the game I came up with the title ‘Capo di Mafia’.
 The mafia theme stayed, so the title did as well.
-When I shared the box art on Facebook a former Italian student was quick to point out that this is not properly phrased.
+When I shared the box art on Facebook a former Italian student of mine was quick to point out that this is not properly phrased.
 It should be ‘Capo della Mafia’.
-Woops!
+Whoops!
 Before I could even contact the publisher, they send me an email that they saw the social media discussion and contacted an Italian relative to double check.
 The title got changed just in time. 🙂

 With a product to sell, the next steps are to do promotion, marketing and ensure distribution.
 999 Games does distribution themselves and have good contacts with hobby gaming retail stores and online platforms.
 They have a fanbase that gets their newsletter and made an animated promotional video!
 I am not sure how much impact the local attention had on sales, but it was cool to demo the game at a local game store, do an interview for local newspapers and a student magazine.